 It supports graphic tablets and pressure-sensitive brushes, and comes with handcrafted brushes for painting, and a large collection of pre-designed shapes.
 It supports SVG vectors and provides a comprehensive set of typography tools.
 You have plenty of tools for creating all types of designs.

 With Affinity Photo, you still have some tools for graphic design but not as many as with Pixelmator Pro.
 However, they are more oriented towards photographers’ needs.
 The editor allows you to customize and add text and overlay pre-designed shapes.
 So you can still style your photos and create an album cover or a meme for social media but you don’t have too many options.

 Do you want to learn more about Affinity Photo?

 Check out our popular Affinity Photo Tutorials!

 Both editors offer free trials.
+If you want to purchase one of the apps you can do so straight away from the app store.
 Have you tried any of them?
 Let us know which one sounds better to you and why.